The Lincoln Indianapolis is one of the most important surviving concept designs of the 1950s.

 He bought it on the spot and had it shipped home to Detroit for his personal use.

-Boano’s design theme reflected jet aircraft with the body tapering at each end between pontoon-like mudguards.
+Boano’s design theme reflected jet aircraft with a body that tapered at each end between pontoon-like mudguards.

 The grille was replaced by an air opening under the front bumper.

-The twin exhaust pipes recalled a jet’s afterburner.
+The twin exhaust pipes recalled a jet’s afterburners.

 The interior was wrapped in fine leather, with a console that divided the bucket seats.

-All of the dials and controls were hidden behind a metal facia which slid below the dashboard when the driver wanted to see the dials.
+All of the dials and controls were hidden behind a metal fascia which slid below the dashboard when the driver wanted to see the dials.

-The chassis and running gear were from a 1955 Lincoln as was the V8 engine.
+The chassis and running gear came from a 1955 Lincoln, as did the V8 engine.

 It was sold and resold a couple of times and finally ended up with classic car collector Tom Kerr who recognised its importance as a one-off piece of design history and had it restored.

-After the restoration Kerr returned the Indianapolis to the classic car show circuit and then sold it.
+After the restoration Kerr returned the Indianapolis to the classic car show circuit before he later sold it.